Did you know that the average American throws away at least 7 pounds of garbage a day?

 - Cut the electricity!
 Always unplug the appliance or turn off the circuit breaker before attempting to retrieve anything.

 - Use a flashlight!
 Look down the drain and try to locate the object.
-If you can see its actual location, you won’t spend as much time fiddling around.

-Buy Quality Products
+Always Buy Quality Products

 Buy Insinkerator Garbage Disposal

-Although regular maintenance and good practices can prevent many issues, bad things can still happen (as we all know).
-Plus, it seems these things always occur at the worst possible times, like your septic overflowing on the day of a backyard barbeque or your air conditioning breaking in the middle of a heat wave.
-So, what happens if your garbage disposal just won’t work?
+Although regular maintenance and good practices can prevent many issues, bad things can still happen.
+These things always occur at the worst possible times, like your septic overflowing on the day of a backyard barbeque or your air conditioning breaking in the middle of a heat wave.